mattmar/rasterdiv/README.md

 ## What is rasterdiv?

 *rasterdiv* is a package for the R statistical software and environment.
-It aims to provide functions to apply Information Theory based diversity indeces on RasterLayer or numerical matrices, such as Shannon's entropy or Cumulative Residual Entropy (CRE).
+It aims to provide functions to apply Information Theory based diversity indexes on RasterLayer or numerical matrices, such as Shannon's entropy or Cumulative Residual Entropy (CRE).

 ## Rasterdiv basics.
 Derive indices of diversity from NDVI.
 Here, we show how to use **rasterdiv** to derive global series of indices of diversity based on Information Theory.
 The input dataset is the Copernicus Long-term (1999-2017) average Normalise Difference Vegetation Index for the 21st of June (copNDVI).